NCAR/NCARKernels/README.rst

     >>> git clone https://github.com/NCAR/kernelOptimization.git

-Please see a license document located at the root direcotry of each kernel.
+Please see a license document located at the root directory of each kernel.
 If a license document does not exist, the license applied to original software that the kernel is extracted from is also applied to the kernel.
 If you find any conflicts on applying the license to the kernel, please contact us to kgen@ucar.edu.